polymono-org/.github/profile/README.md

 1. Make a commit in a subrepo (child repo)
 2. Get the commit hash https://git-scm.com/book/en/v2/Git-Internals-Git-Objects
 3. Unwrap the commit SHA and verify the commiter is permissioned
-4. Update the merkle tree on the metarepo for permissioned committer
+4. Update the merkle tree with the verified commit hash on the metarepo for permissioned committer
 5. Store the root onchain (Push)
 6. Retrive the root and rebuild a working virtual git tree(s) <- Emerge (Pull)
 7. Run automated process like new build deployment from the virtualised tree